ember-learn/guides-source/guides/v3.4.0/models/index.md

 ## What are Ember Data models?

 In Ember Data, models are objects that represent the underlying data that your application presents to the user.
-(Note that Ember Data models are a different concept than the `model` hook method on Routes, although they share the same name.)
+Note that Ember Data models are a different concept than the [`model`](../routing/specifying-a-routes-model/) method on Routes, although they share the same name.

 Different apps will have very
 different models, depending on what problems they're trying to solve.
 For example, a photo sharing application might have a `Photo` model to represent a particular photo, and a `PhotoAlbum` that represents a group of photos.
 In contrast, an online shopping app would